 Why?
 Scientists have proven that emotions are contagious and can be caught just like a cold.
 I’ve seen companies that are a mess inside try to make a difference outside.
 And if it works, it’s only temporary.

-I wanted to share a practical empathy example with email because all of us are sending emails right now.
+I wanted to share a practical empathy example with email because we are sending emails right now.

 Here’s a case from an A/B test conducted by MarketingExperiments.
 It’s an email sent to potential customers who began a form completion but did not complete it.
 Note the difference in tone: control versus treatment.

 The email on the left was “sales speak.”
-The tone of the email on the right was changed to be more empathetic and yielded a conversion rate of 7% versus 1.5% for the control email.
+The email tone on the right was changed to be more empathetic and yielded a conversion rate of 7% versus 1.5% for the control email.

 What’s the bottom line?
-By just addressing the customer’s anxiety (with empathy) in the tone of the email, they saw a 349% increase in total lead inquiries.
+By just addressing the customer’s anxiety (with empathy) in the email tone, they saw a 349% increase in total lead inquiries.

 I know this may seem touchy-feely, but it’s not.
 It has an economic benefit.